N-Shivaram25/EventraX/replit.md

 ## Overview

 Eventra is a modern calendar application built with a full-stack TypeScript architecture.
 It provides event management capabilities with dual view modes (grid and list), theme switching (light/dark), and a responsive design.
-The application allows users to create, view, edit, and delete calendar events with a clean, Google-inspired interface.
+The application allows users to create, view, edit, and delete calendar events with a clean, Google-inspired interface featuring professional-grade styling with glassmorphism effects, smooth animations, and enhanced visual hierarchy.

 ## User Preferences